Yang-Mills moduli spaces over an orientable closed surface via Fr\'echet reduction: Stratified Symplectic Structure

 of $\GG$-invariant functions, viewed as an algebra of continuous functions on $\mathcal {CYM}_{\prin}=\GG \backslash\mathcal {CYM}_{\prin,Q}$ in the obvious way.
 By construction, the homeomorphism \( \wilson_\sharp \), cf.~\eqref{singleout2}, induces isomorphisms

 of real algebras.

-The {\em extended moduli space\/} construction developed in \cite{MR1370113}, \cite{MR1470732}, \cite{huebjeff}, see \cite{MR1938554} for a leisurely introduction and more references, yields the stratified symplectic structure
+The {\em extended moduli space\/} construction developed in \cite{MR1370113}, \cite{MR1470732}, \cite{MR1277051}, see \cite{MR1938554} for a leisurely introduction and more references, yields the stratified symplectic structure

 on $\mathrm{Rep}(\GR,\GG)_\prin$ determined by the data.
 On each stratum of $\mathrm{Rep}_{\prin}(\Gamma,\GG)$, that stratified symplectic structure comes down to a symplectic structure.
-On the top stratum, the Wilson loop mapping induces a symplectomorphism onto the top stratum of \( \mathcal {CYM}_{\prin} \), endowed with the symplectic structure that was constructed in~\cite{atibottw} from the familiar expression
+On the other hand, the symplectic structure that was constructed in~\cite{atibottw} from the familiar expression